-Financial Aid and Attendance:
+Financial Aid and Participation Verification:

-Students' academic activity at the beginning of each course must be documented.
-In order to document that you began this course, student must complete the academic participation verification question posted on Webcourses no later than week after the first class.
+• Students' academic activity at the beginning of each course must be documented.
+Student must complete the academic participation verification question posted on Webcourses no later than week after the first class.
 Failure to do so may result in a delay in the disbursement of financial aid.